 - Sailor Moon:

-- The kind on a rod appear occasionally on Sailor Moon in the hands of Rei Hino (Sailor Mars) and her (unnamed) Grandfather during scenes at their Shrine.
+- The kind on a rod appear occasionally in the hands of Rei Hino (Sailor Mars) and her (unnamed) Grandfather during scenes at their Shrine.
 Rei is normally shown waving it in front of a a flame while doing fire readings, while her grandfather uses it during more comedic scenes.

 - In the first episode of Sailor Moon S, a worried Rei who's just had visions of The End of the World as We Know It is seen hanging some shimenawa from the Hikawa shrine's sacred tree.
 Then she's attacked by the Monster of the Week, since the enemy had planted a "seed" in the tree to transform it into a monster.

 - In Tenchi Muyo!
 Ryo-Ohki, the entrance of the cave where Ryoko was trapped had a shimenawa hung from the walls which also encircled a large rock hanging from the ceiling.